NightfallRollup/nightfall-phase2ceremony/README.md

   github can invalidate your cloudfront cache
 - `AWS_SECRET_ACCESS_KEY` - Same thing
 - `TF_API_TOKEN` - The terraform cloud token, so the terraform process runs there
-- `CIRCUITS` - A comma-separated list of circuits you want to deploy for.
-Remember to add the `ptau`, `r1cs` and `zkey` files for each circuit you're running the ceremony for.

 In terraform cloud, you need the following variables in "variable sets":